marcoparrone/graphicsmagick/README.md

 # graphicsmagick

-A docker container containing GraphicsMagick.
+The GraphicsMagick graphic tool, packaged in a docker container.

-See http://www.graphicsmagick.org for more informations about GraphicsMagick.
+See http://www.graphicsmagick.org for more information about GraphicsMagick.

-This is a convenient way of using GraphicsMagick without installing it and all of its dependencies.

 ## Prerequisites